-Ten modules were delivered over 8 months from July 2023 to February 2024.
-Each module had 15 hours of online classes, 7.5 hours of supervised self-study, and 1.5 hours of interactive sessions during the capstone.
-Over 240 hours of teaching time were spread across 8 months.
+Ten Modules were delivered over 8 months from July 2023 to Feb 2024.
+Each with 15 hours of online classes 7.5 hours of supervised self-study, and 1.5 hours of interactive sessions during the capstone.
+Over 240 hours of teaching time spread across 8 months.
 The graduates were graded on their work and participation in the classes.
-Masters level capstone papers; which were reviewed by the tutors, were a requirement for graduation.
+Masters level capstone papers which were reviewed by the tutors, were a requirement for graduation.